 Located at Duxton Hill, this is another bar by the same people behind Takumi and JiBiru.
 Serving only Singaporean beer on tap, but they also have Japanese beer on bottle.
 The cuisine served is similar to the rest of their places, which I discussed with the manager.
 If they focus on Singaporean beer, then they should serve Singaporean food, not Japanese.
 Not worth a visit unless you live in the area, you can get the interesting beers they serve elsewhere.

-An international chain of burger joints with a restaurant nearby Telok Ayer MRT.
+Former Burger Joint NY and the bar is located nearby Telok Ayer MRT.
 Large selection of burgers and heavenly unhealthy side dishes.
-They also have 18 taps with an international rotation which seem to focus on American and Scandinavian beers.
-Sadly the prices are quite high, among the highest of the listed craft beer bars, with prices often north of S$20++.
+They also have 18 taps with an international rotation which seem to focus on British and Scandinavian beers.
+Sadly the prices are quite high, among the highest of the listed craft beer bars, with prices rarely below S$20++ for a pint.
 Although you can often find beers here you can’t find elsewhere in Singapore.
-Same as TAP, Burger Joint offers a free pint after 10 pints with a stamp card.
+Burger Bar offers a free pint after 10 stamps, 1 stamp for every $20 spent, with a stamp card.

 Close to Duxton Hill, this neighbourhood bar has 12 taps.
 Have only been here once and wasn’t impressed by the line up at that point.
-But seems like they regularly gets some nice beers on rotation at good prices, will revisit at some point.
+But seems like they regularly gets some nice beers on rotation at good prices with frequent promotions, will revisit at some point.

 Bars not yet visited